-If you haven’t installed Google Analytics (GA) on your website and aren’t using it to track who visits your web pages and where they came from — then this Google Analytics 101 guide is for you!
-This starter guide covers everything a beginner needs to know to use GA to drive critical insights for SEO, content, conversions, and more.
+If you haven’t installed Google Analytics (GA) on your website and aren’t using it to track who visits your web pages and where they came from — then this Google Analytics Starter Guide is for you!
+It covers everything a beginner needs to know to use GA to drive critical insights for SEO, content, conversions, and more.

 What is Google Analytics Used For?